duracelltomi/gtm4wp/readme.txt

 = GTM container code placement =

-GTM container code snippet is currently divided into two parts: the most important part will be added to the <head> tag of your website every time.
-The second part is called the iframe tag and it is only being used when users do not have JavaScript enabled.
-Code placement option only controls this second code snippet.
-For best performance this should be just after the opening body tag but it might be also safe to use the footer option in plugin settings as the worst case.

-Yaniv Friedensohn showed me a solution that can add the GTM container code after the opening body tag for almost every theme without modifying the theme files:
+The original GTM container code is divided into two parts: The first part is a javascript code snippet that is added to the `<head>` section of every page of the website.
+This part is critical to enable all features of GTM, and this plugin helps to place this part correctly on your site.
+The second part is an iframe snippet that is used a failsafe/fallback should users' JavaScript be disabled.
+Recommended by Google, for best performance, this code snippet should be placed directly after the opening `<body>` tag on each page.
+It will work when placed lower in the code as well, albeit not ideal.
+This plugin provides a code placement option for the second code snippet.
+Inherently, Wordpress does not offer a straight-forward solution to achieve this, however Yaniv Friedensohn showed me a solution for this, that works with most themes without modification:

 http://www.affectivia.com/blog/placing-the-google-tag-manager-in-wordpress-after-the-body-tag/

 I added this solution to the plugin, currently as an experimental option.

-Users of the Genisis Framework should use the "Custom" option but without altering the theme.
-The Google Tag Manager container code will be added automatically.
+Sites using the Genesis Framework should choose the "Custom" placement option.
+No theme modification is needed for this theme however, the Google Tag Manager container code will be added automatically.

 = Basic data included =